Use Misery & Despair As Fuel To Propel Your Life Forward

 - Whatever you do, I don't recommend building your empire on someone else's platform (Instagram, for example).

 Look, the hard truth is that no one is going to ask you to build it.
 And if you're like me, you won't want it bad enough unless you're willing to face reality without any vices to turn to.
 It's going to make consuming Netflix a little bit less appealing and starting a Youtube channel, writing a book, or creating a short film a bit more so.
-Bad day at the office?
-Perfect!
-Now you have more fuel for getting after your purpose.
-Don't feel like booting up your computer and dedicating time to your project?
-Just remember that Monday is coming just as it always does, and you'll still be grinding away indefinitely.

 One last word of advice, if I may.
 When going through the process of levelling up, be careful not to simply find a slightly more tolerable job than the one you already have.
 The next one will likely be just good enough so that you don't chase your life's calling.
 Don't do that.
 Choose to go to war with your universe.
 Soon enough, it will get out of your way.